Voting Methods – What’s The Best Fit?

 Onsite voting is a time-tested way to get members to vote, typically at an organization’s annual meeting.
 Some advantages of onsite voting include fast and accurate reporting, as well as visible election transparency.
 Occasionally, onsite voting is required in an organization’s bylaws so be sure to know if that is a necessary method in your election.

-Hybrid voting is becoming a more and more common method of reaching as many members as possible in ways that are convenient to them.
+Hybrid voting is becoming a more and more common voting method of reaching as many members as possible in ways that are convenient to them.
 Providing multiple voting options gives your voters choices and ultimately will increase the likelihood of them filling out a ballot.
 Hybrid voting is also a good “bridge” solution for organizations that are looking to move toward a more online voting system, but do not want to disenfranchise voters who might not be quite ready to only vote online yet.

 Want to know more about what kind of election fits you best?
 Contact us today to talk to one of our election experts!
 They can guide you through the process and help you find the best election solution for your member organization’s needs.